UBC iSchool Co-op

 Work terms are a minimum of 420 hours or 12 weeks in length, although most employers hire students for 12-16 weeks (four months).
 Depending on your program schedule, you may complete one, four-month work term, two consecutive four-month work terms, or two separate four-month work terms.
 As a result of participating in co-op, completing your degree will typically take 24-32 months, rather than the usual 20 months.

-You should apply for the UBC iSchool Co-op Program depending on when you enter the UBC iSchool:
+You should apply for the UBC iSchool Co-op Program depending in your first term at the iSchool.

 For students completing the standalone MAS or MLIS program, you must complete at least 21 credits (including core courses) and not more than 30 credits prior to starting your first co-op work position.